GenderSci Lab Affiliates

 HCFheadshot.jpg

 Meredith Reiches is a founding member of the Gender and Science Research Group, precursor to the GenderSci Lab.
-She is Associate Professor of Anthropology at the University of Massachusetts Boston and a rabbinical student at Hebrew College.
+She is currently an Associate Professor of Anthropology at the University of Massachusetts Boston and a candidate for rabbinic ordination at Hebrew College.
 Reiches works at the intersection of evolutionary biology and gender and race ideology.
 She asks not only how human bodies grow and reproduce, but also how human histories and power relations structure what kinds of questions--and answers--researchers and publics are able to formulate and metabolize.
 Topics include: How do adolescent bodies navigate the transition from growth to reproductive function?
 How do social identities including gender and race become embodied during adolescence?
 How do contemporary, normative social systems like heterosexuality shape evolutionary narratives of human origins?Reiches’s peer-reviewed work has been published in journals including the American Journal of Human Biology; Evolution, Medicine, and Public Health; and Signs: Journal of Women in Culture and Society.
 Together with lab colleagues, she has written for wider audiences on platforms including The New York Times, Slate, and The Guardian.
-In AY 2021-22, Reiches will work in a consulting capacity with the lab while she launches her rabbinical studies.
 You can think of her as the Labbi.

 Tamara Rushovich